 Born out of the mundanity of mealtimes, tablescaping piqued in lockdown and it’s now ripe for hosting.
 Use your tablecloth as the foundation, thinking about its colours and texture.
 Linens for example, work well with pared-back more rustic crockery and stoneware, which lends itself to Italian stews and one-pots.
 Bold striped or floral tablecloths work well with more ornate, fanciful decorations such as fruit and shells.
 “Not everything has to match - in fact it’s often better when they don’t,” says Leahy.
 For beautifully rambunctious tablecloths, try Lisa Corti, whose designs blanket the tables of the design elite, from Laura Jackson and Luke Edward Hall to Beata Heuman.

 Flowers are a must, though you needn’t spend a fortune, or even anything at all.
 If you’ve got a garden, see what’s growing.
 Three single stemmed flowers in bud vases down the middle of the table are simple but effective.
-Why not forage some wild garlic (sounds silly, is actually very easy - it grows in droves by canals), or says Leahy “snip a little something from your local park.”
+Or says Leahy “snip a little something from your local park.”
 Just make sure nothing is blocking the eye line of your guests (see aforementioned point about facilitating a hookup).
 On the question of fake flowers, Leahy says they’re not a total no-go, but “to keep them out of touching or inspection distance” so as not to incriminate yourself.

 Everything outside can be more laissez-faire.
 You’re not expected to bring out your best crockery, or your skinniest stemmed glasses.
 The elements won’t allow for it.
 You want durable glasses and crockery, plus you’ll need to put candles in hurricane jars unless you’d like the Sisyphean task of relighting - and relighting and relighting - in the breeze.
 Theme-wise, to juxtapose actual flowers, Leahy recommends ‘matchimalism’ which involves using tablecloths, napkins and even placemats of the same print, so it’s almost camouflage.